Existence of simultaneous route and departure choice dynamic user equilibrium: The dynamic network loading

-Note that all the unknowns of system (\ref{pqm4})-(\ref{pqm6}) may be explicitly stated in terms of the cumulative vehicle count $U(\cdot )$.
-The system (\ref{pqm4})-(\ref{pqm6}) will serve as the mathematical formulation of link dynamics in the DNL, as we shall explain shortly.
+Note that in the system (\ref{pqm4})-(\ref{pqm6}), all the variables of interest are explicitly stated in terms of the cumulative entering vehicle count $U(\cdot )$.
+Identities (\ref{pqm4})-(\ref{pqm6}) will serve as the mathematical formulation of link dynamics in the dynamic network loading sub-problem, as we shall explain shortly.
 The system (\ref {pqm4})-(\ref{pqm6}) may also be used for deriving mathematical properties of the effective path delay operator, as is demonstrated in Section \ref {psicont}.